tale-toul/OCP4AzureIPI/README.md

 ```
 ## Prerequisites
 Before attempting to deploy the Openshift cluster make sure to fulfill the following prerequisites:
-* A public DNS zone must exist in Azure and the account used to deploy the cluster must have permissions to create records in it.
-[More details](#https://docs.openshift.com/container-platform/4.9/installing/installing_azure/installing-azure-account.html#installation-azure-network-config_installing-azure-account)
+* If the cluster being installed is public, a similarly public DNS zone must exist in Azure, and the account used to install the cluster must have permissions to create records in it.
+[More details](https://docs.openshift.com/container-platform/4.9/installing/installing_azure/installing-azure-account.html#installation-azure-network-config_installing-azure-account).
+If the cluster is private no DNS public zone is required.
 * The default limits in a newly created Azure account are too low to deploy an Openshift cluster, make sure this limits have been extended.
-[More details](#https://docs.openshift.com/container-platform/4.9/installing/installing_azure/installing-azure-account.html#installation-azure-limits_installing-azure-account)
+[More details](https://docs.openshift.com/container-platform/4.9/installing/installing_azure/installing-azure-account.html#installation-azure-limits_installing-azure-account)
 * Create a service principal with the roles of _Owner_ and _User Access Administrator_, and use it to deploy the Openshift cluster.
 [Creating a Service Principal](#creating-a-service-principal)
 * A working terraform installation in the host where the infrastructure is going to be deployed from.
 [Terraform installation](#terraform-installation)
 * A working ansible installation in the host where the infrastructure is going to be deployed from.